Non-Profit History and Current Board Members

 Molly has lived in Routt County for most of her life with much of her time spent working in local schools and the hospital providing counseling services.
 After 16 years providing crisis support services in the emergency department at Yampa Valley Medical Center and being trained in Critical Incident Debriefing, moving into supporting Routt County Crisis Support was a natural fit.

 Becky Sherrill Slamal

 Becky is a Steamboat native and cares deeply about the well-being of our community.
-She is the Operations Manager at the Heart of Steamboat United Methodist Church and a member of the Crisis Support Team at UCHealth Yampa Valley Medical Center.
-She has a Master's degree in Counseling and has worked in the non-profit field for over 20 years.
+She is the Operations & Community Engagement Manager at the Heart of Steamboat United Methodist Church.
+She has a Master's degree in Counseling, was a member of the Crisis Support Team at UCHealth Yampa Valley Medical Center, and has worked in the non-profit field for over 25 years.

 Justin is an attorney with a small solo practice in Steamboat with experience in indigent criminal defense and best interest representation for children.
 He is also a part-time EMT at Memorial Health in Craig, and a volunteer on Routt County Search and Rescue and Routt County Community Crisis Response.
 Justin believes that mental health and trauma prevention are paramount to a healthy community and aspires to help RCCS advance those causes.